kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 ### Post-Launch Tasks
 If you've ever read [*The Pragmatic Programmer*](http://www.amazon.com/gp/product/B000SEGEKI/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B000SEGEKI&linkCode=as2&tag=kaidez-20 "Buy The Pragmatic Programmer from Amazon"), you're familiar with the term "good enough software".
 It means, "the code may not be perfect, but it gets the job done."
 And I do feel that way about some parts of the site.

 Except for the overall neatness of the CSS, I'm fine with the production code.
-It's optimized for mobile, renders no console errors, loads fast, looks and acts great across different browsers/devices, utilizes SEO best practices and executes most post-load events at [the current recommended target rate of 60 frames per second](http://www.smashingmagazine.com/2013/06/10/pinterest-paint-performance-case-study/).
+It's optimized for mobile, renders no console errors (although some 3rd-party code does), loads fast, looks and acts great across different browsers/devices (except oldIE-based stuff), utilizes SEO best practices and executes most post-load events at [the current recommended target rate of 60 frames per second](http://www.smashingmagazine.com/2013/06/10/pinterest-paint-performance-case-study/).

 But I'm obviously critical about the CSS and somewhat critical of how some things are working at the development level.
 The "good enough software" principle actually encourages such criticism so here are some things that I want to improve upon at a (not too) later date: